Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Nomadic peoples are defined as being those who move from one place to another rather than settling permanently in one location, usually for the purpose of hunting, herding, or to offer skills in trade.
 The word "pelagic" comes from the Greek pélagos, which means "open sea."
 Pelagic birds and fish are those that live on the open sea and in coastal waters, often having a seasonal migration pattern.
 Examples of such pelagic creatures are petrels, albatross, tuna and salmon.

-We can apply these terms to people who live on the water, but not necessarily in one place, and refer to them as "pelagic nomads."
+We can apply these terms to humans who choose to live on the water, but not necessarily in one place, and refer to them as "pelagic nomads."
 Taking a step further, we can define their vessels as "nomadic watercraft."
 By this I mean truly pelagic blue-water boats capable of being used for ocean voyaging, whether it be under power or under sail.

-As humans, our essential needs are to have sufficient food and water, and to have adequate shelter.
-A core function of any nomadic watercraft is first to provide shelter, but to also provide mobility on the water.
-Mobility is useful for many reasons, including access to good fishing..!
-Therefore, in order to create a more or less autonomous nomadic watercraft I feel several essential characteristics must be inherent in the design:
+Our basic needs are to have sufficient food and water, and to have adequate shelter.
+A core function of any nomadic watercraft is to provide a home, as well as mobility on the water.
+In order to create a more or less autonomous nomadic watercraft several essential characteristics must be inherent in the design:

 - A sense of the familiar and the feeling of being 'at home' while onboard.